GHK-Cu Peptide: Benefits, Dosage and Results (2026)

 2. Wound Healing & Tissue Repair

-GHK-Cu has demonstrated notable wound-healing properties across multiple animal models.
-In a rabbit study, topical GHK-Cu application improved wound contraction, formation of granulation tissue, and stimulated angiogenesis.
-A rat study using a GHK-Cu-embedded collagen dressing showed accelerated healing in both healthy and diabetic subjects.
+GHK-Cu has strong wound-healing properties backed by multiple studies.
+When applied topically, it improved wound contraction, formation of new tissue, and stimulated new blood vessel growth.
+A separate study using a GHK-Cu-embedded collagen dressing showed accelerated healing in both healthy and diabetic wound models.

-For injectable applications, a 1993 study implanted wound chamber models in rats treated with GHK-Cu or saline.
+For injectable applications, a 1993 study using implanted wound chambers compared GHK-Cu treatment against saline controls.
 The GHK-Cu group showed significantly greater total protein and collagen synthesis — demonstrating that the peptide's effects on extracellular matrix accumulation extend to systemic injection, not just topical application.

 One important caveat: wound serum from chronic wounds (such as diabetic ulcers) contains enzymes that break down GHK-Cu, which may limit topical efficacy on infected or chronic wounds.
 In these cases, injectable or nasal routes may offer better delivery.